 - B. Faculty - 1.
-At each participating institution, there must be a sufficient number of faculty with documented qualifications to instruct and supervise adequately all fellows in the program. - 2.
+At each participating institution, there must be a sufficient number of faculty with documented qualifications to adequately instruct and supervise all fellows in the program.
+A minimum number of 1 faculty per fellow must be present at each participating institution. - 2.
 The faculty, furthermore, must devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities.
 They must demonstrate a strong interest in the education of fellows, and must support the goals and objectives of the Acute Care Surgery fellowship. - 3.
 Qualifications of the physician faculty are as follows: - a.
-The physician faculty must possess the requisite specialty expertise and competence in clinical care and teaching abilities, as well as, documented educational and administrative abilities and experience in their field. - b.
-The physician faculty must be certified in the specialty by the American Board of Surgery, or possess qualifications judged to be acceptable by the AAST.
+The physician faculty must possess the requisite specialty expertise and competence in clinical care and teaching abilities, as well as documented educational and administrative abilities and experience in their field.

-- The physician faculty must be appointed in good standing to c. the staff of an institution participating in the program. - 4.
+- b.
+The physician faculty must be certified in the specialty by the American Board of Surgery, or possess qualifications judged to be acceptable by the AAST. - c.
+The physician faculty must be appointed in good standing to the staff of an institution participating in the program. - 4.
 The responsibility for establishing and maintaining an environment of inquiry and scholarship rests with the faculty, and an active research component must be included in each program.
-Scholarship is defined as the following: - The scholarship of discovery, as evidenced by peer-reviewed a. funding or by publication of original research in a peerreviewed journal; - b.
-The scholarship of dissemination, as evidenced by review articles or chapters in textbooks; - The scholarship of application, as evidenced by the publication c. or presentation of, for example, case reports or clinical series at local, regional, or national professional and scientific society meetings.

-Complementary to the above scholarship is the regular participation of the teaching staff in clinical discussions, rounds, journal clubs, and research conferences in a manner that promotes a spirit of inquiry and scholarship (e.g., the offering of guidance and technical support for residents involved in research such as research design and statistical analysis); and the provision of support for resident's participation, as appropriate, in scholarly activities.

-- 5. Qualifications of the non-physician faculty are as follows: - Non-physician faculty must be appropriately qualified in their a. field. - Non-physician faculty must possess appropriate institutional b. appointments. - C. Other Program Personnel
+Scholarship is defined as the following: - a.
+The scholarship of discovery, as evidenced by peer-reviewed funding or by publication of original research in a peer-reviewed journal; - b.
+The scholarship of dissemination, as evidenced by review articles or chapters in textbooks; - c.
+The scholarship of application, as evidenced by the publication or presentation of, for example, case reports or clinical series at local, regional, or national professional and scientific society meetings. - d.
+Complementary to the above scholarship is the regular participation of the teaching staff in clinical discussions, rounds, journal clubs, and research conferences in a manner that promotes a spirit of inquiry and scholarship (e.g., the offering of guidance and technical support for fellows involved in research such as research design and statistical analysis); and the provision of support for fellow's participation, as appropriate, in scholarly activities. - 5.
+Qualifications of the non-physician faculty are as follows: - a.
+Non-physician faculty must be appropriately qualified in their field; and - b.
+Non-physician faculty must possess appropriate institutional appointments. - C. Other Program Personnel